konsumer/arduinoscope/arduinoscope.nw/README.md

 ## Binaries

-Eventually, the main arduinoscope project will use this as the GUI, and binaries will be available for the 3 supported platforms.
+Eventually, the main Arduinoscope project will use this as the GUI, and binaries will be available for the 3 supported platforms.

 ## Building